Learning-Related Visual Problems Overview

 Treatment of Learning-Related Visual Problems

-The treatment for learning-related visual problems at our eye care clinic near East Brunswick, NJ is quite different from that of ADHD, Dyslexia, and Learning Disabilities.
+The treatment for learning-related visual problems at our eye care clinic in Old Bridge, NJ is quite different from that of ADHD, Dyslexia, and Learning Disabilities.
 Treatment of learning-related visual problems involves the use of appropriate glasses for near work and/or a regimen of Vision Therapy to improve important visual abilities.

 When parents observe that their child is struggling in school, it's time to have their vision properly evaluated with a comprehensive vision examination.